airzhang23/cloud-manager-automation-samples/powershell/CloudManager/readMe.md

 Azure Power Shell
 ```

+### Permissions

+The credentials needed to run the automation need to have permissions based on "I'm deploying Cloud Manager from NetApp Cloud Central" section for AZURE in the following link: https://mysupport.netapp.com/info/web/ECMP11022837.html

 ### Configuration

 Configure the following files under config directory, verify the correct details before running the script